 Distraction

-Illusions of the world always draw more attention than Truth in the world.
-That is human nature.
-Truth is eternal, still, never changing.
-Illusion is movement, drama, change.
-We are continually drawn to focus on our mind, the source of illusion.
-Even when we realize we are the peaceful stillness known as Truth, it can be difficult not to become hypnotized by the illusionary content of mind.
-It’s why we look at the movie not the screen.
-We listen to the notes, not the rests.
-We marvel at the stars and planets, not the space.
+Illusions of the world consistently capture more of our attention than the Truth itself.
+This is an inherent aspect of human nature.
+Truth is eternal, still, and unchanging, whereas illusion is characterized by movement, drama, and constant change.
+We are naturally drawn to focus on the mind, which is the source of these illusions.
+Even when we realize that we are the peaceful stillness that embodies Truth, it remains challenging not to be mesmerized by the ever-shifting content of the mind.
+It is akin to watching a movie rather than the screen, listening to the notes instead of the rests, or gazing at the stars and planets without considering the vastness of the space in between.

 Beyond Appearances

-In spiritual work, there is regular need for “translation” of appearances into reality.
-Often those translations meet resistance from the mind, which constantly seeks tradition, reason and logic.
-While those are useful features in the so-called physical world, the human mind is not always the best interpreter of reason for the spiritual domain.
+In spiritual work, we often need to “translate” appearances into deeper truths.
+This process can face resistance from the mind, which constantly seeks logic, reason, and tradition.
+While these are useful in the physical world, the mind isn’t always the best tool for understanding the spiritual realm.

-I consider spiritual study to be the study of the “essence” of reality.
-Some people, understandably, don’t care for the word “spiritual” because of its religious connotation and while they may argue we have no spirit, most would agree all life has an essence.
-We all have noticed at some point there seems to be more than just appearances to this world.
-We can both see and touch a rhinoceros but we can also think of a rhinoceros which has no appearance at all to anyone but our own inner mind.
+I see spiritual study as the pursuit of understanding the “essence” of reality.
+Many people may feel uncomfortable with the word “spiritual” because of its religious associations.
+They may argue that there is no spirit, but most would agree that all life has an essence.
+At some point, we’ve all sensed that there is more to the world than what meets the eye.
+For example, we can see and touch a rhinoceros, but we can also imagine one—a rhinoceros that exists only in our mind.

 Shaking The Dust